This page addresses some frequently asked questions about MemSQL.

 - No buffer pool.
 Traditional databases manage a global buffer pool since they assume that the dataset can’t fit into memory.
 The buffer pool is a resource shared across all databases and all tables, which creates significant contention.

 - Lock-free data structures.
 MemSQL uses memory-optimized, lock-free skip lists and hash tables as its indexes.
 Unlike B+ Trees, these data structures are designed from the ground up to be fast in memory.

 - Code generation.
 Lock-free data structures are so fast that dynamic SQL interpretation quickly becomes the limiting factor for query execution.
 With code generation, MemSQL compiles SQL down to native code for maximum performance.

 What is the advantage of MemSQL over other distributed databases?

 - Full SQL.
-MemSQL support full SQL and transactional semantics.
+MemSQL supports full SQL and transactional semantics.

 - Storage pyramid.
 MemSQL combines row and column store engines tuned for memory and flash storage.